 She received the Queen's University Medal for the highest standing in undergraduate chemistry, as well as postgraduate and undergraduate scholarships from the Natural Sciences and Engineering Research Council of Canada, among other awards.

-Lisa is a 2017 participant in the Ride to Conquer Cancer, British Columbia’s largest cycling fundraiser for the B.C.
+Lisa was a 2017 and 2018 participant in the Ride to Conquer Cancer, British Columbia’s largest cycling fundraiser for the B.C.
 Cancer Foundation.
-She is also a past volunteer with the “Roots of Empathy” program, created to increase emotional competence and empathy among young children.
+She also acted as captain of Gowling WLG's 2018 team.
+She is a past volunteer with the “Roots of Empathy” program, created to increase emotional competence and empathy among young children.